UnionOfRAD/manual/jp/07_globalization/globalization.md

 ## Introduction

 Globalization, or [ g11n](https://secure.wikimedia.org/wikipedia/en/wiki/G11n), is a term that combines the features found in internationalization and localization.
 Globalization makes it possible to adapt a single piece of software to different languages, scripts and regional language differences.
-This tutorial describes the approach Lithium takes towards globalizing software.
+This tutorial describes the approach li3 takes towards globalizing software.

-Globalization in Lithium is a core framework feature, and Lithium has been developed with g11n in mind from the start.
+Globalization in li3 is a core framework feature, and li3 has been developed with g11n in mind from the start.

 ## Bootstrapping g11n

-Enabling g11n in your application starts by loading it in the Lithium bootstrap process.
+Enabling g11n in your application starts by loading it in the li3 bootstrap process.
 Start by uncommenting the g11n line in `bootstrap.php`.
 The `g11n.php` file contains your application's globalization rules, including inflections, transliterations, localized validation, and how localized text should be loaded.

 ```
 require __DIR__ . '/bootstrap/g11n.php';